Contextual advertising

 Contextual advertising (also called contextual targeting) is a form of targeted digital advertising.
 Contextual advertising is also called "In-Text" advertising or "In-Context" technology.
-Contextual targeting involves the use of linguistic factors to control the placement of advertising material.
-The advertisements are selected and delivered by automated systems, taking into consideration the context of a user's search or browsing behavior.
+In context targeting, advertisements are selected and placed by automated systems based on websites' linguistic content and the context of what a user is looking at.

-As advertisers and marketers increasingly prioritize brand safety and suitability, contextual advertising has emerged as a crucial aspect of safeguarding brand reputation and value.
+As advertisers and marketers increasingly prioritize brand safety and suitability, contextual advertising has grown in prevalence.
 Contextual ads are commonly perceived as less irritating than traditional advertising, therefore influencing users more effectively.
 It reflects user interests, thus increasing the chance of receiving a response.

 How it works

 A contextual advertising system scans the content of a website for specific keywords and phrases and then displays advertisements based on those keywords.
 For example, a user browsing a sports-related website sees advertisements for companies related to sports, such as sellers of sports memorabilia or tickets.
 Contextual advertising is also used by search engines to display advertisements on their search results pages based on the keywords in the user's query.

 When a visitor does not click on an ad quickly enough (the minimum time a user must click on the ad), the ad automatically changes to the next relevant ad.